Inexact Stochastic Mirror Descent for two-stage nonlinear stochastic programs: On the strong concavity of the dual function of an optimization problem

 where

-When there is only one quadratic constraint in \eqref{pbquadratic}, we can show, under some assumptions, that dual function $\theta$ is strongly concave on some set and compute analytically the corresponding constant of strong concavity: \begin{prop} Consider optimization problem \eqref{pbquadratic} with $p=1$ quadratic constraint.
+We can show, under some assumptions, that dual function $\theta$ is strongly concave on some set and compute analytically the corresponding constant of strong concavity: \begin{prop} Consider optimization problem \eqref{pbquadratic}.
 Assume that $Q_0, Q_1$, are positive definite, that there exists $x_0$ such that $g_1( x_ 0 ) <0$, and that $a_0 \neq Q_0 Q_1^{-1} a_1$.
 Let $\mathcal{L}$ be any lower bound on the optimal value of \eqref{pbquadratic} and let ${\bar{\mu}}=(\mathcal{L} - f( x_0 ))/g_1( x_0 ) \geq 0$.
 Then the optimal solution of the dual problem

 is contained in the interval $[0, \bar \mu]$ and the dual function $\theta$ given by \eqref{dualquadf} is strongly concave on the interval $[0, {\bar{\mu}}]$ with constant of strong concavity $\alpha_D=(Q_1^{-1/2} (a_0-Q_0 Q_1^{-1}a_1))^T (Q_1^{-1/2} Q_0 Q_1^{-1/2} + \bar \mu I_n )^{-3} Q_1^{-1/2} (a_0-Q_0 Q_1^{-1}a_1)>0$. \end{prop} \begin{proof} Making the change of variable $x=y-Q_1^{-1} a_1$, we can rewrite \eqref{pbquadratic} without linear terms in $g_1$ under the form: